 The left bar on the Start Menu can display more folders.
 This can be configured using the option that is available at the end.
 While I like to keep it in the taskbar all the time, if you like it on the Start menu, you can choose to show additional folders there.

 Customizing Live Tiles

 Unlike Icons, Live Tiles can be heavily customized.
-You can choose to resize it from being a small icon like tile to Large or Wide tile to display more information.
-Choose based on the kind of information you want to see more the tiles.
+You can choose to resize it from being a small icon-like tile to Large or Wide tile to display more information.
+Choose based on the kind of information you want to see more of the tiles.

 Right-click on any of the Live Tiles, and you should get the option to resize.
 Apart from resizing, you get two more options, first is More which offers you options like Turn Live Tile off, Pin to taskbar, rate, and review, share, and lastly uninstall.
 Second lets you unpin from Start menu.

 If you look closely, these options offer time-saving options, especially with Uninstall option.
 If you want to add to the taskbar, you don’t have to find the program again and drag it here.

 Pro Tip: If you don’t like the tiles at all, and want them gone, just remove all tiles from the Start menu, and you will see the Windows 7-like Start menu.

 Read next: How to customize Windows 10 taskbar